Polygonalr/pi-air-meter/README.md

 ## Plans for the next revision

-* Make the code more resilient to errors.
 * Incorporate a Waveshare E-Ink dashboard, not only to show readings but also as a dashboard for other stuff.
 * Rewrite this in Rust/Go for more power efficiency.